-Budgeted funding for replacing lost staff positions seems highly unlikely.
+Results: Budgeted funding for additional staff positions seems highly unlikely.
 The Department has instead focused on providing support and training for our existing staff.
 Student workers also help reduce some of the workload on staff.
-A time-limited business office staff position was recently filled using non-recurring funds.
+A time-limited business office staff position was filled in 2021 using non-recurring funds.

-Technological advances and shifting University priorities have led to a reduced need for staff to perform clerical duties or provide administrative assistance.
+Analysis of results and reflection: Technological advances and shifting University priorities have led to a reduced need for staff to perform clerical duties or provide administrative assistance.
 At the same time, greater needs now exist for staff to perform duties related to business management, information technology, communication, and academic coordination.
-The Department's current staffing level is usually adequate but there is no cushion, causing occasional jobrelated stress.
+Even when fully-staffed (all budgeted staff positions filled), we do not have enough staff to meet current needs (which keep growing due to increased University regulations and reporting requirements).
+Furthermore, our increased reliance on grant funding greatly increases the staff time needed to perform business operations.
+Under-staffing and turnover of staff positions creates significant job-related stress for other staff members.

-In late 2019, a vacant extension support staff position was redefined to have much more emphasis on communications.
+Ongoing improvement actions: In late 2019, a vacant extension support staff position was redefined to have much more emphasis on communications.
 That change proved to be critically important during the pandemic.
 The recent hiring of an additional business office staff person has been very beneficial, but the position is time-limited since it is paid with non-recurring funds.
-It will be important to find continued funding for this position.
+A second similarly-funded business office staff position is currently advertised.
+Since the work performed by these individuals is a recurring need, it will be important to find continued funding for these position.
+One staff position was recently vacated and another is likely to be vacated during the current FY.
+These positions will be redefined, based on input from faculty and staff, and refilled as quickly as possible.